Selected departures from March to October 2020

 The price of this extension is per person based on two people sharing a twin room.
 Single rooms are subject to availability and are available at the relevant supplement.
-The price includes three nights accommodation in Lisbon with breakfast, all tours as mentioned and the services of a Riviera Travel tour manager.
+The price includes:

 While we include everything you might need in our prices, we never charge for something you might not.
 If you prefer to pre-order your drinks, you can purchase our drinks package which offers superb value and includes a selection of drinks during lunch and dinner.